-Yale University's Ellen Dickinson has commissioned a new work by Tom Trenney, and Joey Brink performs the première of his own new PPROM for carillon and electronics.
-The University of Michigan's Tiffany Ng performs Of Senses Steeped, which she has commissioned from Kathryn Alexander for the festival, and two works written for her by graduate students at the University of Michigan.
-Undergraduate member of the University of Chicago Guild of Carillonneurs Joshua Kaufman performs the première of his Express.
+Yale University's Ellen Dickinson commissioned Nova by Tom Trenney, and Joey Brink performed the première of his own new PPROM for carillon and electronics.
+The University of Michigan's Tiffany Ng performed Of Senses Steeped, which she commissioned from Kathryn Alexander for the festival, and two works written for her by graduate students Matias Vilaplana (Bell Trance) and Brendan McMullen (Illusory Truth) at the University of Michigan.
+Undergraduate member of the University of Chicago Guild of Carillonneurs Joshua Kaufman performed the première of his Express.

 Joey Brink University Carillonneur

 Ellen Dickinson Yale University